Flower Facts & Curiosities

 As you can see, hydrangeas aren't just a pretty face.
 Their colour-changing magic, centuries of symbolism, and practical perks make them fascinating garden companions.
 Whether you're gifting a bouquet, growing your own, or simply admiring them from afar, these blooms deserve a bit more appreciation.

 If these hydrangea facts have charmed you, why not experience them up close?
 At Singapore Florist, we bring the beauty of fresh hydrangeas right to your doorstep.
-With the best flower delivery in Singapore, plus 10% off your first purchase and a convenient flower subscription option, it’s easier than ever to enjoy these blooms all year round.
+With the flower delivery service, plus 10% off your first purchase and a convenient flower subscription option, it’s easier than ever to enjoy these blooms all year round.

 Browse our hydrangea collection today and treat yourself or someone you love.